40343450/SEMCourseworkGroupB/use_cases/use_case_10.md

 ##Main Success Scenario

 >- Report is created
->- Report details population of regions within countries
+>- Report details population of cities in a district
 >- Report is available to users

 ##Extensions

+>- City does not exist:
->- Region does not exist:
+>- Country does not exist:
 >- User is notified

 ##Sub-variations